Begin With Plants

 Couldn't load pickup availability

 Begonia sp.
 Sarawak ‘Spots’ is a rare and exquisite Begonia species native to the Sarawak region of Malaysia.
-Known for its kidney-shaped, velvety leaves, this Begonia features a mesmerizing pearlescent sheen on the leaf surface.
-The edges of the leaves are adorned with a delicate silver border, adding a touch of elegance to its overall appearance.
-When young, the leaves have a soft reddish hue, especially the new growth, which gradually matures to a deep brown or dark bronze as the plant matures.
+Known for its kidney-shaped leaves, the foliage is marked with distinctive white spots, while the edges are adorned with a delicate white border that adds a touch of elegance.
+When young, the leaves are pink, especially the new growth, which gradually matures to a brown or black as the plant matures.

 -